mozilla/extension-workshop/src/content/documentation/develop/getting-started-with-web-ext.md

 web-ext run --target=firefox-android
 ```

 This command displays the device ID for your connected Android device or devices.
-If you don't see a list of device IDs, make sure you set up the device for development correctly.
+If you don't see a device ID, check that you set up the device correctly for development.

 Now, add the device ID to the command: